frankwswang/Paulimorphic.jl/README.md

 # Paulimorphic.jl

-Combinations and manipulations of Pauli operators.
+Construct, transform, and compute.
+Aiming to be a simple yet powerful tool for manipulating and analyzing Pauli operators.